Getting to Know the 5 Heart Rate Training Zones

 The last of the zone’s will be talking about is the 5th and final zone.
 It is the point where you are at or just about to hit redline phase.
 Think of it this way.. if you can still speak, or see clearly, you’re not in Zone 5.
 When we hit zone 5 we’re looking at about a 10 or maybe even 11 on a scale of 1-10 when it comes to rate of perceived exertion.
 This zone is reserved for short bursts, think of it like Usain Bolt destroying everyone in the 100 or 200m dash.
 We have fully hit and passed lactate threshold and you will likely only be able to sustain this pace for a VERY short duration.

 Here’s one: 40 seconds max calories on the Assault Bike.
 If that doesn’t leave you on the ground rethinking what the hell you just did, you didn’t reach Zone 5.
 Ever finish one of those and wonder why your legs won’t work?
 That’s because Zone 5 is purely lactic.
 You’re fully anaerobic in this phase and at this intensity massive amounts of lactic acid is getting pushed into your muscles that cannot be utilized.
 Eventually your muscles get so pumped that you are forced to slow down.

-What are the benefits of Aerobic Work Zone 5?
+What are the benefits of Zone 5 workouts?

 To begin with, Zone 5 focuses primarily on maximum speed and output.
 Just like Zone 4, you are strengthening your muscles, increasing power, and building up mitochondria in your fast twitch muscles.
 This zone also trains our body to buffer or withstand high lactate acidosis, as well as teach it to re-synthesize lactic acid.
 In other words, training with high levels of lactic acid in your body teaches it to learn to adapt and buffer it out of your system.